swiss-seismological-service/scrtdd/README.md

 [...]
 ```

-Once that's done, we run the command:
+Depending on the number of events, fetching the information from the database can be slow.
+For this reason it might be covenient to store the origins information to flat files and let `scrtdd` use the files from then on.

 ```
 scrtdd --dump-catalog myCatalog.csv --verbosity=3 --console=1 [db options]
 ```

-The above command will generate three files (*event.csv*, *phase.csv* and *stations.csv*) which contain the information needed by `scrtdd` to relocate the selected events:
+The above command will generate three files (*event.csv*, *phase.csv* and *stations.csv*) which contain the information needed by `scrtdd`.
+Also the file triples might come in handy when the database is not available anymore.

 E.g. *file event.csv*